matchavez/mc/pages/05.apple-stuff/01.ios-what-id-change/default.md

 If you pull up from the bottom on iPhone, it's the same as if you pull from the upper right corner of an iPad.
 Why?

+---

+All iDevices should allow a mode you can boot into that accept an HDMI signal.
+All of those old iPads doing nothing... well, they could be a Raspberry Pi screen, a gaming screen, a second monitor... not something to be thrown away.